Marriage License Information

 Take the Non-Resident Affidavit form to the Clerk of Court or comparable official in the county in which you reside.
 Complete the form in the presence of that official, have that official sign at the appropriate place, and mail the form with a money order or cashier’s check in the appropriate amount ($35.00 in Wicomico County), payable to Clerk of Court, to the Clerk of Circuit Court for the county in which you plan to be married.
 Comparable officials would include: Clerk of a Court; Recorder of Deeds; Prothonotary.
 A Notary Public is not a comparable official.

 Note that this provision is a Maryland law.
 Clerks of Court in Maryland Counties will provide this service.
 Officials in other states, however, are not bound by Maryland law.
 Therefore, clerks of court or other officials in other states may not provide this service.
 Check with the official well in advance of your wedding date to be sure.
-If no comparable official will provide the service, one of the parties (both parties in Cecil County) will have to travel to Maryland to make application in person.
+If no comparable official will provide the service, one of the parties will have to travel to Maryland to make application in person.

 Marriage of Minors (under age 18)